degun-osint/RhinoScraper/readme.md

 ## Features

 - Extracts HTML comments
-- Detects Google Analytics codes and other Google tags
+- Detects Google Analytics codes and other Google tags (or not...)
 - Finds meta tags related to authors and users
 - Extracts email addresses
 - Follows internal links to a user-specified depth